Charlie Chaplin Filmography Continued

 has relented, but when she returns to the mansion and is told that the

-has been stolen, she collapses in despair.
+despair.
 Charlie outfits his flat for

-baby as best he can, using an old coffee pot with a nipple on the spout
+the baby as best he can, using an old coffee

-a baby bottle and a cane chair with the seat cut out as a potty seat.
+as a baby bottle and a cane chair with the

 Charlie's